gflohr/qgoda-site/en/docs/multilanguage-overview.md

 ## Referencing Documents in Specific Languages

 For listings, you usually want to display documents in one language.
 You also often want to link to another document in a particular language, most of the time the current one.
-All this is very easy to achieve with Qgoda, see [@ q.lanchor(name = 'referencing-other-languages') @].
+All this is very easy to achieve with Qgoda, see [@ q.lanchor(name = 'referencing-languages') @].

 ## Translation Workflow